jcfgonc/jmapper-1.5/README.txt

 This code extracts conceptual mappings representing analogies from semantic graphs using the idea stated on the paper:
-Hervás, Raquel, et al. "Enrichment of automatically generated texts using metaphor."
+Raquel Hervás, Rui P. Costa, Hugo Costa, Pablo Gervás, Francisco C. Pereira.
+"Enrichment of automatically generated texts using metaphor."
 Mexican International Conference on Artificial Intelligence.
 Springer, Berlin, Heidelberg, 2007.

 You can do the following with jMapper: